B2B Sales Strategy27 min read

 1. Treating Signals Like a Lead List

 The biggest mistake is detecting signals and dumping them into a traditional sequence.
 The whole point of signal-driven outbound is contextual outreach.
-If someone tweets about a specific pain point and you send them a generic product pitch, you've wasted the intelligence.
+If someone tweets about a specific pain point and you send them a generic product pitch, you have wasted the intelligence.
 Reference the signal.
 Address the specific problem.
-Make it clear why you're reaching out.
+Make it clear why you are reaching out.

-If you're only watching LinkedIn, you miss the raw, unfiltered complaints that happen on X. If you're only watching X, you miss the professional context and structured buying signals on LinkedIn.
-The full picture requires both platforms.
+If you are only watching LinkedIn, you miss the raw, unfiltered complaints that happen on X and the niche engagement on Instagram.
+If you are only watching X, you miss the professional context and structured buying signals on LinkedIn.
+The full picture requires LinkedIn, X, Instagram, and email together.

 3. Ignoring Signal Decay

 A signal from two weeks ago is not the same as a signal from two hours ago.
 Intent decays rapidly.
-If your system detects a signal but you don't act for days, you're losing most of the timing advantage that makes this approach work.
-Build workflows that trigger outreach within hours of detection.
+If your system detects a signal but you do not act for days, you are losing most of the timing advantage that makes this approach work.
+Build workflows that trigger outreach within minutes of detection, not days.

 4. Setting Keyword Criteria Too Broadly